 This sanitization technique is called “degaussing,” and the devices which do so are “degaussers.”

-Automatic degaussers are what they sound like: insert an HDD into the machine, and it comes out with data completely removed (provided the magnet is strong enough).
-While it can cost upwards of $15,000 for a state-of-the-art device, they can also be rented.
+Automatic degaussers are what they sound like: insert an HDD into the machine, and it comes out with data completely removed, provided the magnet is strong enough.
+While it may start to feel costly for a state-of-the-art device, they can also be rented.

 As magnetic media evolves, sanitization requires stronger magnets.
 The “magnetic coercivity” of the degausser needs to be about 2-3 times as strong as that of the magnetic media on which it is stored.
 This becomes challenging, as magnetic coercivity of disk media is increasing.